Co-Designing Digital Humans for Online Learning: A Framework for Human-AI Pedagogical Integration: Methods

-\textbf{Finding 4: Learners expressed a strong preference for expressive and immersive modalities} (related to how modality).
-Regarding presentation modes, $51.5\%$ rated AR-based MOOCs were among the top categories, followed by VR-based MOOCs ($47.7\%$), whereas only $40.9\%$ expressed similar enthusiasm for digital teachers embedded in traditional MOOC videos \textbf{(see Fig. \ref{fig:motivation-dt2})}.
-Concerning factors that enhance learning interest and efficiency, the most salient was voice and verbal expression ($65.9\%$), followed by body language ($57.3\%$) and appearance/character choice ($48.5\%$).
-In contrast, roles such as reflective practitioner ($49.2\%$) and content expert ($53.8\%$) were rated moderately.
+\textbf{Finding 4: Learners expressed a strong preference for expressive and immersive modalities} (related to how - modality).
+Regarding presentation modes, $51.5\%$ placed AR-based MOOCs among the top categories, followed by VR-based MOOCs ($47.7\%$), whereas only $40.9\%$ expressed similar enthusiasm for digital teachers embedded in traditional MOOC videos \textbf{(see Fig. \ref{fig:motivation-dt2})}.
+Concerning factors that enhance learning interest and efficiency, the most salient was voice and verbal expression ($65.9\%$), followed by body language ($57.3\%$) and expert in content ($53.8\%$).
+In contrast, roles such as reflective practitioner ($49.2\%$) and appearance/character choice ($48.5\%$)were rated moderately.
 These findings highlight that learners prioritize expressive and immersive qualities of digital teachers over conventional delivery modes \textbf{(see Fig. \ref{fig:motivation-dt3})}.